sailingfree/NMEA2000_engine_electrical_nodemcu-32s/README.md

 - A memory based Stream object that can be used as the console or for debugging output to the shell.

 - Basic system information, CPU usage, memory, versions, hardware, again that can be accessed from the shell.

-I've allso included temperature, pressure, GPS, compass and boat vitals from the engine, though some of these are duplicates/standby of other sensors on the boat.

 I created a general purpose PCB for the ESP32, CAN bus driver and 12V to 5V DC regulator.
 The PCB has a general prototype area and exposes some of the GPIOs to headers.